sxs-collaboration/qnmfits/README.md

 please acknowledge this by citing the `qnmfits` article in.

 ## Credits
-The code is developed and maintained by [Lorena Magana Zertuche](https://github.com/lmagana3) and [Eliot Finch](https://github.com/eliotfinch).
+The code is developed and maintained by [Lorena Magaña Zertuche](https://github.com/lmagana3) and [Eliot Finch](https://github.com/eliotfinch).